RyogaLi/ryogali.github.io/_posts/2019-11-27-Cross-link-sequencing-db.md

 # Get cds information from CCDS file

 # Get DNA sequences from UCSC genome browser
+# Note that if you have a huge list of genes (like
+# in this case I am processing all the human genes
+# I suggest doing this step in downstream analysis when
+# you only process one gene at a time

 def get_dna(chrom, start, end):
     """
     get dna sequences from ucsc genome browser based on